pact-foundation/docs.pact.io/website/docs/getting_started/conceptual_overview.md

 Whenever the consumer changes, this is called a __consumer version__.
 The version is often identified by its git hash.
 You may also want to add other distinguishing information, such as the feature toggle name if you are using feature toggles.
-In general, you want to uniquely identify each version of the consumer which may require a different contract.
+In general, you want to uniquely identify each version of the consumer that may be deployed to an environment which may require a different contract.

 A given pact published by the consumer may or may not change actual contents of the pact (e.g. by adding a request parameter, or changing the expected results).
 If it does change, then the pact gets a new __pact version__.